AndresLopezEsquivel/DSA/heap/readme.md

 We can use a vector to represent a heap.
 The root node is at index 1, and the children of the node at index i are at indices 2i and 2i + 1.
 The parent of the node at index i is at index i / 2 (integer division).

+If the root node is at index 0, the children of the node at index i are at indices 2i + 1 and 2i + 2, and the parent of the node at index i is at index (i - 1) / 2 (integer division).

 Example of a max-heap:
 ```
     10